microsoft/vscode/CONTRIBUTING.md

 The extension can be run in two ways:

-RECOMMENDED: Internally within the main PearAI application (which is a VSCode fork): https://github.com/trypear/pearai/.
+RECOMMENDED: Internally within the main PearAI application: https://github.com/trypear/pearai/.
 This guide is for running it internally.

 Standalone as an extension.
 For running it standalone, you will want to `cd` into `extensions/pearai-extension` and visit [Contributing to pearai-extension](extensions/pearai-extension/CONTRIBUTING.md)